 12. Nonprofit Revenue Reliability

 Just like a business, nonprofits need to have dependable sources of income in order to keep their lights on.
-That’s what your annual fund is for!

 Look into your CRM to assess the status of your annual fund and measure your nonprofit’s revenue reliability year-over-year.
-You can pull reports on past years’ finances and use predictive analytics to find out answers to important questions like:
+You can pull reports on past years’ finances and use predictive analytics to find answers to important questions like:

 - How much funding can you expect in the form of recurring gifts?
-Remember that these sustained gifts will need to be unrestricted, so that you can use them for operating expenses rather than specific campaigns.
+Remember that these sustained gifts will need to be unrestricted so that you can use them for operating expenses rather than specific campaigns.

 - Has your nonprofit had consistent surpluses in the past?
-If you’ve been inconsistently breaking even or losing money year-over-year, you may need to revamp your annual fundraising strategies or assess your operating budget.
+If you’ve been inconsistently breaking even or losing money year over year, you may need to revamp your annual fundraising strategies or assess your operating budget.

 - What are your key sources of annual fund income each year?
 Knowing where your funds come from can help you cut back on unnecessary efforts and funnel more resources toward marketing and fundraising strategies that pay off.